 Unfortunately, the Cypher stent has caused many people various medical problems after it has been implanted.
 Not only have many patients developed blood clots following a Cypher stent implant, but other patients have developed serious medical conditions, requiring additional surgery or removal of the Cypher stent altogether.

-If you or a loved one has had a Cypher stent implanted after an angioplasty procedure, contact the Law Offices of Michael A. DeMayo, L.L.P. ® today to schedule your free initial consultation.
+If you or a loved one has had a Cypher stent implanted after an angioplasty procedure, contact DeMayo Law Offices, L.L.P. ® today to schedule your free initial consultation.
 If you do have a defective medical device claim, you may be able to recover compensation for losses you have endured as a result of the Cypher stent.